 At the date of death of the life-income beneficiary, the balance held in the trust is distributed to the charitable remainder beneficiary or beneficiaries.
 Interests in irrevocable split-interest agreements are recognized at the time a gift to a trust is made, in cases where the Foundation is the trustee, or at the time the Foundation is notified by the trustee that a gift has been made.
 Assets received are recorded at their estimated fair value and liabilities are recognized based upon the present value of payments expected to be made to other beneficiaries using discount rates commensurate with the risks involved.
-Bequest revenue is recognized based upon the present value of the estimated future distributions expected to be received by the Foundation.
 During the term of the Agreements, the amortization of the discount associated with the contribution and revaluations of expected future payments to beneficiaries based upon changes in life expectancies are recognized in the statement of activities as changes in split-interest agreements.